ToxicFrog/steamtools/README.txt

 It won't add a game twice, so it's safe to run this whenever you get new games on Steam.

-All games are added with platform "PC" (not "Steam").

 There is currently no support for Steam categories; all games default to being added as "unfinished" regardless of which category they're in.
 This is planned for a future version (along with a program to easily reorganize your Steam